Jason-Rev/tsmerge/README.md

 # tsmerge
+## Update
+With the release of [Typescript 2.1](https://github.com/Microsoft/TypeScript/releases), tsmerge is no longer necessary.

+## Overview
 A shallow merge function that works nicely with typescript.

 In the spirit of making things immutable, it is important to be able to merge objects together in an easy fashion.